Edith Nourse Rogers: Congresswoman

-This experience served her well when her husband died on March 28, 1925, in the middle of his seventh term in Washington, D.C.
+This experience served her well when her husband died in Washington, D.C, on March 28, 1925, a little more than three weeks after starting his seventh term.
 Spurred by pressure from the Republican Party and the American Legion who approved of her stance on veteran's issues and wanted the sympathy vote, she was urged to run for her late husband's seat.
 She ran in a special election as the Republican candidate for Representative to the 69th United States Congress from the 5th District of Massachusetts, and beat Eugene Foss, the former Governor of Massachusetts, with a landslide 72 percent of the vote.
 Like Mae Ella Nolan and Florence Prag Kahn before her, she won her husband's seat.

 Her term started on June 30, 1925, making her the sixth woman elected to Congress, after Jeannette Rankin, Alice Mary Robertson, Winnifred Sprague Mason Huck, Mae Nolan, Florence Kahn, and Mary Teresa Norton.
 Like all but Norton, Rogers was a Republican, and like them all she was a member of the House of Representatives; Hattie Wyatt Caraway would become the first woman elected to the Senate in 1932.
 Rogers was also the first woman elected to Congress from New England, and the second from an Eastern state after Norton, who was from New Jersey.